Used (2007) Nissan 350Z GT | Rare vehicle

 Used Nissan 350Z

-Factors that affect the depreciation of a Nissan 350Z:
+Factors that affect the appreciation of a Nissan 350Z:

-Depreciation is an important part of calculating the total cost of owning a Nissan 350Z.
-In addition to the monthly depreciation of £12, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Nissan 350Z.
+In addition to the monthly appreciation of £3, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 *The 'Price range' column shows the prices at the 5th and 95th percentiles of cars in the current market